-Dodge’s Board Leadership Training Series, designed for executive leaders and board members, is a comprehensive step-by-step program to build a stronger and more effective Board of Directors for your organization.
+Dodge’s Board Leadership Training Series, designed for executive leaders and board members of Dodge grantee organizations, is a comprehensive step-by-step program to build a stronger and more effective Board of Directors for your organization.
 We have teamed up with The Nonprofit Center at La Salle University's Business School to present a FREE comprehensive training series that has three components:

 - Foundational Overview: Attend three mandatory full-day workshops: Getting Started: Lifecycles, Assessment and Building a Culture for Effective Change; The Board Bootcamp; and Where Do We Go From Here: Turning Learning Into Action

 - Institutionalize The Learning: An opportunity to: Receive JUST IN TIME mentoring; and apply for a matching grant to implement board-driven action

 Improve Your Communications and Expand Your Reach!